kubernetes/community/contributors/devel/kubectl-conventions.md

   * Example should contain examples
     * A comment should precede each example command.
-Comment should start with an uppercase letter and terminate with a period
+Comment should start with an uppercase letter
-    * Start commands with `$`
+    * Command examples should not include a `$` prefix

 * Use "FILENAME" for filenames